NVlabs/FPSci/README.md

 The `experiment` is the highest level "grouping" of tasks in the application.
 An experiment is defined by a set of parameters specified in an [`experimentconfig.Any`](./data-files/experimentConfigReadme.md) which include information about included `sessions`, as well as more general scene, weapon, and timing configurations.

 A `session` is the next level of task grouping in the application.
-A session consists of frame-based information (control over `frameDelay` and `frameRate` parameters) as well as list of `trails` along with their counts.
+A session can reconfigure many of the (global default) properties setup in the experiment (it is assumed some property of interest is typically varied between sessions) as well as list of `trails` to include in this session along with their counts.

 A `trial` is the lowest level grouping of task in the application.
-From a user-perspective the trial represents a single target being spawned, traveling, and either being shot or missed within a given time period.
-In specifying trials the developer enters trial groups, which are sets of trials specified using a trial type id and count for one or multiple trial types.
+From a user-perspective the trial represents one or more targets being spawned, traveling, and either being shot or missed within a given time period.
+In specifying trials the developer enters trial groups, which are sets of trials specified using a target type id and count for one or multiple target types.

 For more general information related to `FirstPersonScience` check out the [documentation directory](./documentation).